-1. How to Play Music Through All Your Surround Sound Speakers?
+1. How Do You Play Music Through All Your Surround Sound Speakers?

 Most music is recorded in stereo, so you will usually hear the music on your sound system’s stereo left and right speakers.

 However, if you have a multi-channel amplifier like an AV receiver, you might want to play music across all the speakers in your room.

 This can be especially useful when entertaining friends and you want background music playing around the room.

 Most AV receivers will have a specific sound mode to spread the music around all your surround speakers.

 By default, stereo music will usually play using the stereo listening mode, meaning you only hear the music over the front left and right speakers.

 The name of the sound mode for playing music around all your speakers will vary between brands – however, they all do the same thing.

 Here are the terms used by some popular brands:

 - Denon/Marantz: Multi Ch Stereo